gresendesa/browser-bot/README.md

 	* **UI** _directory_ contains all the html, js, css to build the user interface for the extension.
 - **Bot** _class_ represents the extension itself.
 - **vendor** _directory_ contains all the third-parts included on content and background scripts.
-- **tasks** _directory_ contains all the bot tasks.
-On this project jSpaghetti procedures and intructions compose all tasks especifications.
+- **sequences** _directory_ contains all the bot tasks.
+On this project, jSpaghetti modules & sequences compose all tasks especifications.

+## Basic operation

+The bot execute tasks through jSpaghetti modules.
+The UI listens for operator orders.
+An order is translated to a Message that goes from UI, which lives on action script, to the Bot, which lives on content script.
+The Bot calls the bind sequence to the order received. jSpaghetti consumes eventually the background script as storage to save/restore the sequence state.

+The UI uses the background script as storage as well to save/restore UI content inserted by operator or the Bot itself.